-Directors Gathering (DG) is a Philadelphia-based service organization that through the power of community provides education, connections, and process-based opportunities for theatre directors.
+Directors Gathering (DG) is a membership organization that through the power of community consistently provides development, connections, and process-based opportunities for regional theatre directors.

 (Video by Tommy Butler)

-As part of Directors Gathering (DG), emerging and established member directors can:
+As part of Directors Gathering (DG), member directors can:

-● Create in an annual daylong workshop, (DG) JAM, culminating in a public sharing of their works-in-progress; and
+Create in an annual workshop, (DG) JAM, culminating in a public sharing of their works-in-progress;

-● Engage in graduate-level master classes with theatrical legends like Bartlett Sher, Liz Diamond, Robert Woodruff, and Ruben Santiago-Hudson and workshops with regionally established directors;
+Engage in (DG) Studio that offers graduate-level seminars with theatrical legends like Bartlett Sher, Liz Diamond, Robert Woodruff, and Ruben Santiago-Hudson and workshops with regionally established directors;

-● Receive opportunities for projects, collaborations, and continuing education through access to (DG) Executive Director, Jill Harrison.
+Receive opportunities for projects, collaborations, and continuing education through (DG) members database.

-Directors Gathering is the only organization in the country that provides an all-inclusive home for regional directors to examine their process, take risks, and render projects that they would not otherwise do in their individual careers or companies.
-We encourage these directors to be perpetual students, challenging them to reexamine how and why they work on projects, and give them the reinvigorating chance to return to their craft with new eyes.
+Directors Gathering is the only organization in the country that provides a consistent and all-inclusive home for regional directors to consistently examine their process, take risks, and render projects that they would not otherwise do in their individual careers or companies.
+We encourage these directors to be in perpetual process, challenging them to reexamine how and why they work on projects, and give them the reinvigorating chance to return to their craft with new eyes.

-Our organization is currently overseen by fiscal sponsor, Fractured Atlas, an advisory Board of Directors, and is supported through the generosity of foundations, individual donors, and grassroots crowd-funding.
+Our organization is currently overseen by fiscal sponsor, Fractured Atlas, a Board of Directors, and is supported through the generosity of foundations, donors, and grassroots crowd-funding.
 (DG) will file for 501c3 status in 2020.
-We are grateful to The Wyncote Foundation, the Philadelphia Cultural Fund, and SDC for their confidence in our mission.
+We are grateful to The Wyncote Foundation, the Philadelphia Cultural Fund, Citizens for the Arts, and SDC for their confidence in our mission.

-Directors Gathering (DG) was incorporated in March 2014, and has since served Philadelphia directors for over three consecutive years.
-In that time, we have provided more than 75 local directors with resources to expand their skill set, receive honest feedback and mentorship from established artists, and connect with one another.
-We’ve also committed to inclusivity, hosting an annual public workshop that gives local directors of color a platform to share their art and expand their networks.
+Organization’s History: Directors Gathering (DG) was incorporated in March 2014, and has since served regional directors for over five consecutive years.
+In that time, we have provided more than 150 regional directors with resources to expand their skill set, receive honest feedback and mentorship from established artists, and connect with one another.